Multiobjective Evolutionary Pruning of Deep Neural Networks with Transfer Learning for improving their Performance and Robustness: Results and discussion

 \subsection{Answering RQ1: Analyzing the Pareto fronts of \proposal}

-The objective of this section is to answer RQ1 by performing a complete analysis of the Pareto fronts of \proposal.
-This analysis is to be performed focusing on two important aspects: i) how are the Pareto fronts for each dataset? and ii) how are the projections in each objective for each dataset?
-Note that for each dataset, the Pareto front shown is the so-called super Pareto front, which consists of taking the solutions of each Pareto for each run and calculating the Pareto front on these solutions.
-Moreover, it has been included in these Pareto fronts the results for the non-pruned network for each dataset, which are composed of solutions with all the active neurons and the accuracy and AUROC showed in Table \ref{tbl:datasets}.
+The objective of this section is to answer RQ1 by performing a complete analysis of the Pareto fronts of \proposal and then, performing a comparison against competitive pruning methods of the literature.
+This analysis is to be performed focusing on two important aspects: i) how are the Pareto fronts for each dataset? and ii) how are the projections in each objective for each dataset? \proposal is run for 10 times, each yielding an estimation of the Pareto front between the three objectives.
+Such Pareto front estimations contain solutions that dominate -- in the Pareto sense -- the rest of evaluated solutions during the evolutionary search.
+The elitist nature of the algorithm ensures that non-dominated solutions are retained in the population.
+Moreover, after the 10 executions of the algorithm, all Pareto front estimations are merged together.
+Non-dominated solutions in this merger compose a new Pareto front estimation (i.e., a \emph{super} Pareto front) containing the best solutions found across the 10 runs of the algorithm.
+For simplicity, these solutions will be hereafter denoted as the Pareto front discovered by \proposal.
+Moreover, for each Pareto front, it has been included the results for the non-pruned network for each dataset, which are composed of solutions with all the active neurons and the accuracy and AUROC showed in Table \ref{tbl:datasets}.

 With these graphics we analyze the quality of each Pareto and, particularly, by assessing the full spectrum of solutions that can be achieved in each of the Pareto.
 Moreover, we are going to study whether there is a direct relationship between any of the objectives we have formulated in the previous sections.
 In order to develop these plots, we have collected all the solutions of the super Pareto front (called Pareto front from now), selecting 10\% of the best solutions for each objective in order to make their projections.